josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

   inputList.sort() # mutates the original, outside of the function scope return inputList
 ```

+Note how we define a new list using a list constructor or by copying the other list, rather than using equals assign.
+Just like in JavaScript, `sortedList = inputList` creates a new pointer (reference) to the same object in memory rather than creating a new object.
+While Python keeps things a lot more logical and predicatable than JavaScript when it comes to mutations, this "pass by reference" behavior in functions is one big execption that you need to look out for.
+For new Python devs, this means always remembering that any changes you make to arguments within a function will also apply outside the function.

 ## Comparators
 Compare by identity: `objA is objB`